Patronymic: India

 A patronymic is common in parts of India.
-For example, if a father is named Abram Sachin (a masculine name), he might name his son Ismail Abram, who in turn might name his son Patrick Ismail.
+For example, if a father is named Ramprasad Sachin Pandey (a masculine name), he might name his son Sunil Ramprasad Pandey, who in turn might name his son Sanjeev Sunil Pandey.
 As a result, unlike surnames, patronymics will not pass down through many generations.

 In Tamil Nadu and some parts of Kerala and South Karnataka, patronymy is predominant.
 This is a significant departure from the rest of the country where caste names are mostly employed as surnames.
 This came into common use during the 1950s and 1960s when the Dravidian movement campaigned against the use of one's caste as part of the name.

-However, rather than using the father's full name, only the first letter – popularly known as the initial – is prefixed to the given name.
+However, rather than using the father's full name, only the first letter, popularly known as the initial, is prefixed to the given name.
 For example, if a person's given name is Nikhilesh and his father's Rajaraman, then the full name is R. Nikhilesh and is seldom expanded, even in official records.
-Only where it is forced by stipulation – such as when applying for an Indian passport which does not usually allow initials – is the initial expanded and the name rendered as "Nikhilesh Rajaraman".
+Only if absolutely necessary, such as when applying for an Indian passport, which does not usually allow initials, is the initial expanded and the name rendered in reverse order as "Nikhilesh Rajaraman" or sometime in the original order as "Rajaraman Nikhilesh".
 Some families follow the tradition of retaining the name of the hometown, the grandfather's name, or both as initials.
 The celebrated Indian English novelist R. K. Narayan's name at birth was Rasipuram Krishnaswami Ayyar Narayanaswami, which was shortened at the behest of his writer friend Graham Greene.
-Rasipuram is a toponym and Krishnaswami Ayyar is a patronym.
+Rasipuram is a toponym, and Krishnaswami Ayyar is a patronym.

+In Tamil Nadu, the patronymic naming convention diverges significantly from other regions of India, influenced by a social justice movement aimed at eliminating caste-based discrimination.
+Traditionally, many Indian states used patronyms or surnames to reflect familial heritage and caste, but Tamil Nadu's system intentionally disrupts this structure.

+In this system, individuals often use their father's given name as an initial or surname.
+For example, "R. Karthik" signifies Karthik, son of Rajesh, with "R" representing his father's name.
+Unlike other Indian states, where the patronym serves as a marker of lineage or social status, Tamil Nadu's system allows for the patronym to change with each generation, ensuring that no permanent surname is passed down.
+This shift reflects the state's broader efforts to dismantle caste markers in society, a key initiative of the Dravidian movement led by figures like Periyar E.V.
+Ramasamy in the 20th century.